 Yet offenders of any stripe -- particularly those who have been incarcerated for long periods of time or youth who never developed life competencies -- usually require a strong network of support services to avoid repeating criminal behaviors.
 Indeed, most corrections professionals now regard it as a key responsiblity to maintain supportive communities in and out of prison for offenders who struggle to maintain positive personal changes.

 What is the State's Role?

 A new approach toward both corrections and prisoner reentry appears to be gradually developing both at the national level and in Virginia.
 Some of this change in attitude is due to the realization that -- despite soaring incarceration numbers and costs -- few lasting inroads for rehabilitation have been made in the overall prison system; recidivism rates are still too high and still tend to be over-represented by the same low-income and/or minority populations.
 The growing chorus of evidence-based studies which clearly show that punitive programs are ineffective in combatting recidivism has also been a factor.

-To meet the many challenges of adult and juvenile incarceration and reentry, Virginia is developing a comprehensive, community-based approach for coordinating services among state, local, civic, nonprofit, and faith-based organizations to aid offenders during all phases of their legal and correctional experiences -- and to reduce recidivism rates further.
+To meet the many challenges of adult and juvenile incarceration and reentry, Virginia is developing a comprehensive approach for coordinating services among state, local, civic, nonprofit, and faith-based organizations to aid offenders during all phases of their legal and correctional experiences -- and to reduce recidivism rates further.